srinivashappy/ncss/README.md

 There is no specification the use **hyphen**, **underscore** or **camelcase** for your classnames - it is upon your personal preference, but we recommended to use the language's native hyphen style.

-Named Cascading Style Sheets are divided to:
+Named Cascading Style Sheets are divided into:

 - [Structural classes](#structural-classes)
 - [Type classes](#type-classes)